 The Cocora Valley is located in the Central Cordillera of the Colombian Andes, on the upper reaches of the Quindío River, at an altitude between 1,800 and 2,400 m (5,900 and 7,875 ft).
 The valley is part of the Los Nevados National Natural Park.

 The Cocora Valley is the main location where the national tree of Colombia, the Quindío wax palm (Ceroxylon quindiuense), and a wide variety of other flora and fauna (some endangered) can be found, all of which are protected under the park's national status.

-The valley is a popular day trip from Salento as well as a hiking destination.
+The valley is a popular day trip from Salento and a hiking destination.
 What makes it so alluring are the almost 60 m (200 ft) high wax palms, which grow on steep grassy hills all over the valley.

 Temperatures vary dramatically, even within one day.
 The average annual temperature is 15 °C (59 °F), with a maximum of 25 °C (77 °F) and a minimum of 12 °C (54 °F).

 Los Nevados National Natural Park

 Los Nevados National Natural Park is in the Cordillera Central of the Colombian Andes.
 The Nevado del Ruiz volcano dominates Los Nevados.
-In addition to Nevado del Ruiz, seven other volcanoes are located in the area.
+In addition to Nevado del Ruiz, seven other volcanoes are in the area.

 Within the park are three snow-capped volcanoes, Nevado del Ruiz (5,325 m or 17,470 ft), Nevado del Tolima (5,215 m or 17,110 ft) and Nevado Santa Isabel (4,950 m or 16,240 ft).
-There is also a myriad of lakes, such as the Laguna del Otún.
+There are also many lakes, such as the Laguna del Otún.
 The Nevado del Tolima and Nevado del Ruiz volcanoes are considered active.

 Los Nevados National Natural Park covers 583 sq km (225 sq mi) of rugged terrain along the Central Cordillera between the cities of Manizales to the north, Ibagué to the southeast and Pereira to the northwest.